 We believe that the type of headphone we're wearing shouldn't impact our sonic preferences or ideal performance characteristics

 We measure the acoustic signals at what are effectively the eardrums of our artificial head, and it is that physical location that our curve intends to serve.
 Just like in a blind listening test with different loudspeakers—the size or type of speaker can’t and won’t influence your choices—we believe that the type of headphone we’re wearing shouldn’t influence our sonic preferences or ideal performance characteristics.

-What about headphones intended for professionals, designed for accuracy?
+What about headphones intended for professionals?

-To produce this curve, we used a similar process to the one we used to develop the consumer preference curve, detailed above.
+To produce this curve, we used a similar process to the one we used to develop the standard SoundGuys preference curve, detailed above.
 First we identified benchmark products, which we measured, then averaged together, before applying some smoothing to produce our target.
 We used data measured using multiple headphone and IEM models from Beyerdynamic, Sennheiser, and more.

 Why isn’t the target curve for studio headphones flat?